solo-io/gloo/docs/introduction/concepts.md

   service_namespace: default
 ```

-- `name` tells gloo what the identifier for this upstream will be (for routes that point to it).
+- `name` tells Gloo what the identifier for this upstream will be (for routes that point to it).
-- `type: kubernetes` tells gloo that the [kubernetes plugin](TODO) knows how to route to this upstream
+- `type: kubernetes` tells Gloo that the [kubernetes plugin](TODO) knows how to route to this upstream
-- `spec: ...` tells the kubernetes plugin the service name and namespace, which is used by gloo for routing
+- `spec: ...` tells the kubernetes plugin the service name and namespace, which is used by Gloo for routing